-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
+- Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
 Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, IN-CIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSI-NESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CON-TRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAM-AGE.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-1.10 Authors
+1.9 Authors

-Bastian Blank <bastian@waldi.eu.org> Christian Fischer <cfischer@nuspace.de> Thomas Waldmann <tw@waldmann-edv.de> Dennis Schmalacker <github@progde.de> Ana Balica <ana.balica@gmail.com> Daniel Gonzalez <gonvaled@gonvaled.com> Valentin Pratz <vp.pratz@yahoo.de> Darko Ronic <darko.ronic@gmail.com> OGAWA Hirofumi <hirofumi@mail.parknet.co.jp> (add your name/email above this line if you contributed to this project)
+Bastian Blank <bastian@waldi.eu.org>

+Christian Fischer <cfischer@nuspace.de>

+Thomas Waldmann <tw@waldmann-edv.de>

+Dennis Schmalacker <github@progde.de>

+Daniel Gonzalez <gonvaled@gonvaled.com>

+Valentin Pratz <vp.pratz@yahoo.de>

+(add your name/email above this line if you contributed to this project)

+1.9.
+Authors 15

+16 Chapter 1.
+Contents